rackerlabs/rackspace-how-to/content/cloud-servers/configuring-vhosts-on-a-lamp-stack.md

 ### Vhost configuration example

-In this example you are creating sites for three customers, one of which is a completely different mobile site.
+In this example, you create sites for three customers, one of which is a completely different mobile site.

 You configure the vhosts for all three customers by using the following command sequence: